-Although the proposed solution has been designed for integration into the SSH cryptographic protocol, it can be mapped to the SSL/TLS layer by inserting the QKD key IDs into the client and server key exchange process.
-This allows us to appropriately combine the keys at the endpoints.
-Following Fig. 3, this mapping is done by replacing \MSG\KEXDH\INIT with the server key exchange handshake protocol and \MSG\KEXDH\REPLY with the client key exchange handshake protocol, both within a TLS record layer structure.
-This kind of mechanism can also be extended to use novel versions of key exchange protocols and algorithms as they are developed.
+Although the proposed solution has been designed for being integrated into the SSH cryptographic protocol, it can be mapped to the SSL/TLS layer by inserting the QKD key IDs into the client and server key exchange process.
+This allows to appropriately combine the keys at the endpoints.
+Following Fig. 3, this mapping is done by replacing MSG_KEXDH_INIT by the server key exchange handshake protocol and MSG KEXDH REPLY by the client key exchange handshake protocol, both within a TLS record layer structure.
+This kind of mechanisms can be also extended to use novel versions of key exchange protocols and algorithms as they are developed.
 One of the most popular solutions that potentially could be combined in the hybrid scheme are postquantum cryptographic algorithms.
-By postquantum, we mean any cryptographic solution thought to be safe against quantum computing as far as we know it today.
-Correctly used, the hybrid solution not only provides a higher level of security by forcing an attacker to break two completely different cryptosystems to access the key, but, from an industrial point of view, it also makes the adoption of QKD easier: If one of the two cryptosystems is certified, the XOR of both inherits the certification [10].
+By postquantum we mean any cryptographic solution thought to be safe against quantum computing as far as we know it today.
+Correctly used, the hybrid solution not only provides a higher level of security by forcing an attacker to break two completely different cryptosystems to access the key, but from an industrial point of view, it also makes the adoption of QKD easier: If one of the two cryptosystems is certified, the XOR of both inherits the certification [10].